huytruong2004/COMP4010-Spring2025-Group06-Project02-network-visualization/README.md

 ![](./attachments/scan.png)

+From these actively running vulnerability scanners, cyber attacks could deploy thousands forms of attacks:

+- Ransomware
+- Cryptominer
+- Botnet for future Distributed Denial-of-service attacks
+- ... many many more :(

 One of our teammate faced an [incident](https://h114mx001.netlify.app/posts/how-we-got-hacked-while-ctfing/) before, where his team got hacked by cybercriminal, got a cryptominer run intensively in their clusters, just because they did not secure their network, with assumption in mind is **only they can access the VPS**.

 From this inspiration, we selected this project: using open-source network monitoring tool [Wireshark](https://www.wireshark.org/), combining with the power of R in informative visualization, to provide a dashboard of active threats against VPS, from evil outsiders.

 ## Objectives